Fidaan007/manual-filteration-for-cyclegan-model/README.md

 - 🤖 **CycleGAN** for unpaired EEG spectrogram denoising
 - 📈 Improved signal quality validated by SNR, SSIM & classification results

+> 💡 The CycleGAN model and training code used in this project are adapted from open-source implementations available on GitHub.
+Only minimal tweaks are needed to make them compatible with EEG spectrogram datasets.This is the cycleGAN code i used -https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix (Thanks for this Full credit to this code).

 ## ⚙️ Tech Stack

 - Python, NumPy, Pandas, SciPy, Matplotlib